google/clspv/README.md

 # clspv [![Discord Shield](https://discordapp.com/api/guilds/1002628585250631681/widget.png?style=shield)](https://discord.gg/xsVdjmhFM9)

-**Clspv** is a prototype compiler for a subset of OpenCL C to Vulkan compute shaders.
+**Clspv** is a compiler for OpenCL C targeting Vulkan compute shaders.

 It consists of:
 * A set of LLVM Module passes to transform a dialect of LLVM IR into